quattor/quattor.github.com/_posts/2016-06-20-panc-overview.md

 This tree is kept in the build context and will be passed on to the next phases.

 ### Valid1 phase
-Checks if there are undefined elements and if the type bindings are correct.
+Checks if there are undefined elements and checks the type bindings.
+The compiler loops over all bind statements and checks if the value associated with a certain path is of the correct type.
+For some types extra checks, such as range checks, may be performed as well.

 ### Valid2 phase
 Checks the object dependencies and compiles them.

 ### Output
 The actual output is generated for every format that is passed as an argument.
 Every format has a corresponding *Formatter* class.
+You can find all the formatters in the *org/quattor/pan/output* package.

 ## SELF
 *SELF* is initially parsed as a variable and is then converted into the corresponding operator